OpenTTD/OpenTTD/README.md

 The OpenTTD Social Integration API in `src/3rdparty/openttd_social_integration_api` is licensed under the MIT license.
 See `src/3rdparty/openttd_social_integration_api/LICENSE` for the complete license text.

+The atomic datatype support detection in `cmake/CheckAtomic.cmake` is licensed under the Apache 2.0 license.
+See `src/3rdparty/llvm/14.0.0-LICENSE.TXT` for the complete license text.

 ## 4.0 Credits

 See [CREDITS.md](./CREDITS.md)